 The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

-Malpais is a small, tranquil neighborhood, loosely spread out along five kilometers of road.
+Mal Pais is a small tranquil neighborhood, loosely spread out along five kilometers of road.
 Its northern limit is the road intersection of "El Cruze"where the road from Cobano ends on Playa Carmen.

-On Playa Carmen Mal Pais merges with the booming beach town of Santa Teresa with its lively surfer scene,
+On Playa Carmen Mal Pais merges with the booming beach town of » Santa Teresa

-The southern part of Malpais abuts the Cabo Blanco Nature Reserve on the very tip of the Nicoya Peninsula.
+Cabo Blanco on the very tip of the Nicoya Peninsula. » Map of Mal Pais

-Many people refer to the entire area as Mal Pais, so when you hear of Mal Pais being one of the top surf destinations in Costa Rica, it actually means the surf beaches of Santa Teresa and Playa Carmen. » Surf in Malpais and Santa Teresa
+Many people refer to the entire beach area as Mal Pais, so when you hear of Mal Pais being one of the top surf destinations in Costa Rica, it actually means the surf beaches of Santa Teresa and Playa Carmen. » Surf in Malpais and Santa Teresa

 Mal Pais is the more peaceful part of the combined villages of Santa Teresa and Malpais.
-While in recent years Santa Teresa has seen a boom in development, Mal Pais has retained its laid-back, small village atmosphere with large patches of unspoiled natural beauty.
+While in recent years Santa Teresa has seen a boom in development, Mal Pais has retained its laid-back, small village atmosphere with large patches of unspoiled nature.
 The coast of Mal Pais is rocky in most parts, with some bizarre volcanic formations creating fascinating scenery.
 Old jungle forest grows down to the shore where rocky outcroppings alternate with pockets of beaches, some made up entirely of tiny seashells.